There is No Current Certification for Advocates

 These efforts address the needs of families and professionals for special education advocacy training.

 W & M Law School Institute of Special Education Advocacy (ISEA).
 Intensive 5 day training in special education advocacy for experienced advocates, law students, new attorneys, and attorneys who are new to special education law.

 COMPASS Family Center at University of San Diego, in collaboration with USD’s Special Education Legal Clinic and the Division of Continuing Education, has developed the Special Education Advocacy Certificate Program.

 COPAA Special Education Advocate Training (SEAT), a year-long course that provides participants with training to become a special education advocate.

 You will need to:

 Wrightslaw offers a variety of special education law and advocacy programs taught by nationally-recognized experts in the field of special education law and advocacy.
 Our goal is to provide individuals with the knowledge and skills to advocate effectively for children with disabilities.
 Find the complete training schedule here.

-Wrightslaw multi-media Training Programs on CD-ROM are available 24/7 - wherever you live, whenever you want.
+Wrightslaw multi-media Training Programs (to download) are available 24/7 - wherever you live, whenever you want.
 Work at your own pace.
 Eliminate distractions and schedule your study periods at times that meet your needs.